jbethune/maintain_toml/README.md

 The default value for `reminder` is 30 days.
 But for it to have any effect, there need to be entries in the `timekeepers` array (which is empty by default).

-See the [maintain.toml] file of this repository for more fields, their descriptions and default values.
+See the [maintain.toml](maintain.toml) file of this repository for more fields, their descriptions and default values.

 ## Contributing/Standardization

-As pointed out in the entry `development.specification` in the [maintain.toml], I am happy to take suggestions on the file format.
+As pointed out in the entry `development.specification` in the [maintain.toml](maintain.toml), I am happy to take suggestions on the file format.
 Please open an issue to discuss changes.